HHRClemson/GIS-API/README.md

 # Mitigation-Team
-The GIS API app is avialble upon request.
+The GIS API app is available upon request.